finn/plack-handbook/en/12_maps_multiple_apps_with_mount_and_urlmap.md

 ### Hello World! but anyone else?

-Throughout the advent calendar we most of the time use the simplest web application using the "Hello World" example, like
+Throughout the advent calendar we've mostly used a simple "Hello World" web application as an example such as:

     my $app = sub {
         return [ 200, [], [ "Hello World" ] ];
     };

-what about more complex examples, like you have multiple applications, each of which inherit from one of the web application frameworks, and use one of apache magic like mod_alias etc.
+What about more complex examples?
+For instance you might have multiple applications each of which inherit from a different web application frameworks and use Apache magic like mod_alias.

 ### Plack::App::URLMap

-Plack::App::URLMap allows you to *composite* multiple PSGI applications into one application, to dispatch requests to multiple applications using the URL path, or even with virtual host based dispatch.
+Plack::App::URLMap allows you to *composite* multiple PSGI applications into one application and to dispatch requests to multiple applications using the URL path or even with virtual host based dispatch.

     my $app1 = sub {
         return [ 200, [], [ "Hello John" ] ];
     };

     my $app2 = sub {
         return [ 200, [], [ "Hello Bob" ] ];
     };

-So you have two apps, one is to say hi to John and another to Bob, and say if you want to run this two application on the same server.
-With Plack::App::URLMap, you can do this.
+We have two apps, one to say hi to John and another to Bob, and we want to run these two applications on the same server.
+With Plack::App::URLMap, you can do this:

     use Plack::App::URLMap;
-    my $app = Plack::App::URLMap->new;
+    my $urlmap = Plack::App::URLMap->new;
-    $app->mount("/john" => $app1);
+    $urlmap->mount("/john" => $app1);
-    $app->mount("/bob"  => $app2);
+    $urlmap->mount("/bob"  => $app2);
+    my $app = $urlmap->to_app;

 There you go.
-Your app now dispatches all requests beginning with `/john` to `$app1` which says "Hello John" and `/bob` to `$app2`, which is to say "Hello Bob".
-As a result, all requests to unmapped paths, like the root ("/") gives you 404.
+The app now dispatches all requests beginning with `/john` to `$app1` which says "Hello John" and `/bob` to `$app2`, which says "Hello Bob".
+As a result, all requests to unmapped paths such as root ("/") give a 404.

-The environment variables such as `PATH_INFO` and `SCRIPT_NAME` are automatically adjusted so it just works like when your application is mounted using Apache's mod_alias or CGI scripts.
-Your application framework should always use `PATH_INFO` to dispatch requests, and concatenate with `SCRIPT_NAME` to build links.
+Environment variables such as `PATH_INFO` and `SCRIPT_NAME` are automatically adjusted so it just works just like when your application is mounted using Apache's mod_alias or CGI scripts.
+Your application framework should always use `PATH_INFO` to dispatch requests and concatenate with `SCRIPT_NAME` to build links.

 ### mount in DSL

-This `mount` interface with Plack::App::URLMap is quite useful, so we decided to add to Plack::Builder DSL itself, which is again an inspiration by Rack::Builder, using the syntax `mount`:
+The `mount` interface of Plack::App::URLMap is quite useful so we decided to add it to the Plack::Builder DSL, again inspired by Rack::Builder:

     use Plack::Builder;
     builder {